Series 101: Multimode vs. Singlemode

 Another key difference is the light source and associated cost of the transmission equipment.
 Singlemode fiber requires a laser light source with a narrow spectral width, which results in more costly transceivers.
 While the singlemode cable itself is less expensive than multimode cable, singlemode transceivers cost anywhere from 1.5 to 4 times that of multimode transceivers.

 And when it comes to testing multimode vs. singlemode, it’s important to understand that the two fiber types cannot be mixed and launch cords must match the fiber type being tested.
 Testing multimode fiber also requires Encircled Flux (EF) testing, which characterizes how the light is launched into the cabling under test.
 EF testing restricts the number of modes launched to reduce variability and achieve precise, repeatable test results.
-Click here for more information on Encircled Flux testing, or download the white paper if you really want to delve in.
+Click here for more information on Encircled Flux testing.